Music streaming, the conquest of Africa has just started

 The site Waw (pronounced Wahou), which is due to be launched in the Ivory Coast in May 2019 (according to our discussion with their CEO), includes virtual tokens to pay for the service, as well as the ability to offer a subscription to a friend.

-tunedglobal africa tunelet nigeria“For this market, it’s better to integrate daily subscriptions and payment by mobile money” said Con Raso, our CEO at Tuned Global, a music streaming technology provider who have just signed a new contract with Tunelet to launch a music streaming app in Nigeria in 2019.
+tunedglobal africa tunelet nigeria“For this market, it’s better to integrate daily subscriptions and payment by mobile money” said Con Raso, our CEO at Tuned Global, a music streaming technology provider who has just signed a new contract with Tunelet to launch a music streaming app in Nigeria in 2019.

 When the offer is adapted to local challenges, the population follows.
 Universal Music's Digster application, which simply offers playlists and has partnered with telcos in Ivory Coast, Cameroon and Senegal, has already been adopted by around 300,000 subscribers.